 Twitter was completely invaluable when it came to setting up my business.
 I used to dash home from work, sit on my bed and spend hours soaking up information.
 Twitter took me to places I never knew existed and I even got work from it.
 It’s a slow burner so don’t expect results straight away, but if you’re going to ‘do Twitter’, you should definitely do it right!

-I love how I can randomly discover websites by experts on SEO, marketing, freelancing, blogging and so many other valuable sites written by people who really know their stuff.
-By absorbing their advice I learn how to do all sorts of things that make me a better freelancer.
+What I love about Twitter is how you can randomly discover websites by experts on SEO, marketing, freelancing, blogging and so many other valuable sites written by people who really know their stuff.
+By absorbing their advice you’ll learn how to do all sorts of things that will make you a better freelancer.

 How to be the shizzle on Twitter

 1) Chase links and learn stuff

 The people I follow are a mine of information and they share links that take me to sites I would never have found by myself.
 If you’re reading an interesting post and see links to other articles then click through and see where they take you – then click on other interesting links on that site and jump around the Internet like a mad thing.

 Once you’ve clicked through to sites you’ve found useful you’ll begin to see who the experts are in the fields you’re interested in.
 If you follow them and the people they admire and recommend, after a while you’ll start to see who the big players are.

 I highly recommend using the free Feedly RSS Reader to keep up to date with all these sites in one place and then use the info as your Tweet fodder.

 3) Lurk and learn